 Women may benefit from any number of treatment options.
-Your doctor may offer standard treatment options that include nonnarcotic pain medications, hormone therapy, pelvic floor therapy, and surgery (excisional not ablative surgery) to decrease the amount of endometriosis present; however, there are other avenues for relief such as:
+Your doctor may offer standard treatment options to decrease the amount of endometriosis present that include:

 Although there is no cure for endometriosis, there is hope for an improved quality of life with treatment options and supportive care are available to manage symptoms.
 Once a woman reaches menopause, her symptoms may disappear.
 Until that time, however, women need to be their own advocate in finding relief – first by finding a provider who understands the disease.

 Talk to your doctor about recommended lifestyle changes, medications, therapies, and possible surgical procedures depending upon your individual stage and severity of pain.